-Lots of companies will sell you formaldehyde detectors, but a simple home test will reveal they are fakes.
+Lots of companies will sell you formaldehyde detectors, but a simple test you can do at home will reveal they are fakes.
 Formaldehyde detectors routinely react to lots of common gases that are not formaldehyde, making the numbers basically impossible to interpret.
-Given that unfortunate fact, here’s what you can do to assess formaldehyde in your home.
+Given that unfortunate fact, here’s what you can do to test formaldehyde in your home.

 Have you ever moved into a newly remodeled apartment and smelled that chemical, remodeling smell?

 I’m very much not an expert in air pollution, but I am very much a dedicated nerd.
 And I’ve spent the last five years of my nerd energy on researching and testing formaldehyde in China.
 This series shares the three most important things I’ve learned.

 Lesson 1: If you can smell it, you’ve got a problem.
 Don’t waste time and money testing.

 If you can smell that sort of chemical, paint, or cleaner smell, you have a VOC problem in your home.